kurtishu/KurtisHu.github.io/_posts/2016-03-18-certificate-pinning.md

         sslContext.init(null, trustManagers, new java.security.SecureRandom());
         // Create an ssl socket factory with our all-trusting manager final SSLSocketFactory sslSocketFactory = sslContext.getSocketFactory();

-        // Sets the socket factory used to secure HTTPS connections. okHttpClient.setSslSocketFactory(sslSocketFactory);
+        okHttpClient.setSslSocketFactory(sslSocketFactory);

         // Sets the verifier used to confirm that response certificates